 HMI is a powerful lighting that uses metal halide and mercury vapor as luminescent material.
 Its intensity is approximately four times that of tungsten lamp with the same power rating.
 The great illumination of HMI makes it a good option for upscale film studios.
 However, the downside of it is obvious.
 Its initial cost and maintenance cost are considerably high.
 Moreover, it is bulky and fragile that it is hard to move.

 Generally, LED studio light is a good option for those who care about illumination quality and flexibility.
-Comparing with other studio lamps, it has adjustable color temperature and high CRI, allowing users to create an ideal luminous effect.
+Comparing with other studio lights, it has adjustable color temperature and high CRI, allowing users to create an ideal luminous effect.
 Although the initial cost of it is a little bit high, it saves money in the long run for it is energy-efficient and durable.
 For guides about choosing the professional fixture, please click How to choose light for video recording?